New Student Orientation

 - Cunningham Cultural Center Luncheon Runyan Student Center, Comstock Room

-The Clarence Cunningham Cultural Center will host a luncheon to welcome students and families to Earlham.
+The Clarence Cunningham Cultural Center serves as host for this luncheon to welcome students and families to Earlham.
 The center honors the legacy of Earlham’s first African American graduate, Clarence Cunningham, Class of 1924.
-Join us and meet returning students and welcome new students.
+Join us and meet returning students, welcome new students and meet faculty across the curriculum.

 - Quaker Luncheon Friends Room A&B, Dining Hall

-Join us at the Quaker Luncheon. a special event designed for Quaker students, their families, and individuals interested in exploring Quaker-related programs, worship meetings, and other opportunities available at Earlham College and Richmond.
+Join us for lunch hosted by our Quaker Fellows.
+This time over a shared meal is designed for Quaker students, their families, and individuals interested in exploring Quaker-related programs, worship meetings, and other opportunities available at Earlham College and Richmond.
 This luncheon will provide a platform for engaging in conversations and fostering connections within the Quaker community.
+Richmond is so lucky to have four Friends meetings and the Office of Religious Life would love to gather old Friends with New Friends for a time of fellowship and introductions.
+We would be delighted for the Quakers and the Quaker-curious to join us!

-Join us to meet various administrative faculty who will assist students as they successfully transition to college life at Earlham.
+Join us to meet various academic and administrative faculty who will assist your students as they successfully transition to college life at Earlham.

 (Rain location: Athletics and Wellness Center Trueblood Gym)

-NSO Leaders are current Earlham students who will facilitate introductions for their groups as well as share expectations and answer questions about New Student Orientation.
+NSO Leaders will facilitate introductions with NSO groups as well as share expectations and answer questions about New Student Orientation and what lies ahead!

 President’s Reception (Families Only)